backstage/backstage/docs/auth/add-auth-provider.md

 **`plugins/auth-backend/src/providers/providerA/provider.ts`** defines the provider class which implements an handler for the chosen framework.
 If we're adding an `OAuth` based provider we would implement the [OAuthProviderHandlers](#OAuthProviderHandlers) interface for instance.
 An non `OAuth` based provider would implement [AuthProviderRouteHandlers](#AuthProviderRouteHandlers).

-The provider class takes the providers configuration as a class parameter.
+The provider class takes the provider's configuration as a class parameter.
 It also imports the `Strategy` from the passport package.

 ```ts
 import { Strategy as ProviderAStrategy } from 'passport-provider-a';